playgrasshopper/grasshopper/RULES.md

 A diagram of the various portions of the field is below.

 ## Equipment

 One soccer ball and one frisbee are standardz with one additional soccer ball for magic.
 Tripods are constructed from sticks and vines.
 Music speaker also ideal.

 ## Scoring

 One point is scored per tripod visited before the tripods "die."
 Tripod death occurs when all objects have been returned to a tripod, and both tripods have at least one object.

+A game is finished when the players are exhausted, everyone is hungry, or someone is seriously injured.

+For the purposes of calculating the _magic index_, a "game" is considered 3 rounds, and any game with over or under 3 rounds is calculated by divding that game by three.

-Once all hops and rounds are finished, scores are added together.
+At the declared end of the game, scores are added together.
 Highest score wins the game!

 ## Magic